Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: Spectrum Consumption Models

-\addedCC{Given the diverse set of locations in which measurements where taken, we explored some initial approaches to deriving the propagation characteristics for a specific street sidewalk based on the measurements taken on the opposite sidewalk of the same street.
-The objective was to try to understand how much the path loss varies in an urban canyon environment not just from a distance perspective but also from a directional perspective.
-Another objective is to try to devise methods to reduce the number of measurements needed to characterize the propagation and path loss in an urban canyon so that the generation of one SCM for a particular sidewalk can be transferred and adapted to an SCM that also describes the propagation characteristics of a different sidewalk and/or similar street canyon.}
+\addedCC{Given the diverse set of locations in which measurements were taken, we will explore approaches for deriving the propagation characteristics for a specific street sidewalk based on the measurements taken on the opposite sidewalk of the same street.
+Another objective is to devise methods for reducing the number of measurements needed to characterize the propagation and path loss in an urban canyon so that the SCM for a particular sidewalk can be transferred and adapted to an SCM that also describes the propagation characteristics of a different sidewalk and/or similar street canyon.